 - The construction contract for the backhaul communications network for the host data centers and I-680 Contra Costa Southern Segment was awarded in December 2015. - The toll operations staffing contract was awarded in March 2016. - Final toll system host and software design was approved in March 2016, and Factory Acceptance Testing of hardware and software was held in June 2016. - Primary toll system host hardware was installed at the Benicia-Martinez Bridge toll plaza in November 2016 and communications were established with the field equipment.
-Back-up operations hardware was also installed at the Traveler Information Center (TIC) located at Caltrans District 4, in Oakland. - Buildout of the Regional Operations Center was finished in March 2017. - Dry-run testing of file exchanges between the toll system and FasTrak® Customer Service Center was finished in March 2017. - The integrator completed the formal First Zone Test in May 2017, which was the first field test to compile live lane transactions into a single trip.
+Back-up operations hardware was also installed at the Traveler Information Center (TIC) located at Caltrans District 4 in Oakland. - Buildout of the Regional Operations Center was finished in March 2017. - The integrator completed the formal First Zone Test, which was the first field test to compile live lane transactions into